logaretm/vee-validate/docs/guide/syntax.md

 ## Rules Parameters

-Some rules can have parameters, which can be specified in multiple ways for convience:
+Some rules can have parameters, which can be specified in multiple ways for convenience:

-- As a comma seperated list which is suitable for the string format.
+- As a comma separated list which is suitable for the string format.
 - An array containing the params values (Suitable for the object format).
 - An object (Provides more complex configuration for the rules in object format), but with a [caveat](/guide/custom-rules.md#args-and-rule-configuration).